 Lots of toy dogs suffer from separation anxiety.
 The Pugshire is no different.

-If left unattended for more than 16 hours, the dog can display negative behavior, antisocial and aggressive towards other dogs and chewing on furniture.
+If left unattended for more than 16 hours, the dog can display negative behavior, antisocial and aggressive towards other dogs and chew on furniture.

 To avoid this, always keep your Pugshire near you.
 Their small size makes them very portable and they can go with you on any trip.